Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Introduction

 \Ac{BNS} mergers are intrinsically multi-\-dimensional events.
 Moreover, their thermodynamic conditions are such that the neutrino optical depth decreases by several orders of magnitude from the optically thick central remnant to the optically thin accretion disc \cite{Endrizzi:2019trv}.
 The quantitative modelling of neutrino production and diffusion in \ac{BNS} mergers is, thus, a non-trivial task that has only been made possible by the advent of sophisticated numerical simulations in three spatial dimensions.
-The employed transport methods range from light bulb models in Newtonian spacetime, to moment schemes, and even to Monte Carlo schemes in full \ac{GR} \citep[\eg{}][]{Ruffert:1996by,Rosswog:2003rv,Shibata:2011kx,Galeazzi:2013mia,Perego:2015agy,Foucart:2017mbt,Ardevol-Pulpillo:2018btx,Foucart:2018gis,Gizzi:2019awu,2020MNRAS.498.3374W,Foucart:2020qjb,Gizzi:2021ssk}.
-Despite being in its infancy, the field built upon the progress in our understanding of neutrino physics and transport in \ac{CCSN} \citep[][and references therein]{Janka:2017vlw,2020LRCA....6....4M}.
-However, compared to the wealth of literature regarding neutrinos in \ac{CCSN}e, only few studies in the past have examined neutrino luminosities and mean energies in \ac{BNS} mergers \citep{Ruffert:1996by,Rosswog:2003rv,Sekiguchi:2015dma,Palenzuela:2015dqa,Foucart:2015gaa,Foucart:2016rxm,Wu:2017drk,George:2020veu,Kullmann:2021gvo}.
+The employed transport methods range from light bulb models in Newtonian spacetime, to moment schemes, and even to Monte Carlo schemes in full \ac{GR} \citep[\eg{}][]{Ruffert:1996by, Rosswog:2003rv, Shibata:2011kx, Galeazzi:2013mia, Foucart:2017mbt, Ardevol-Pulpillo:2018btx, Foucart:2018gis, Gizzi:2019awu, Weih:2020qyh,Foucart:2020qjb, Gizzi:2021ssk,Radice.etal:2022}.
+Our understanding of neutrino physics and transport in \ac{BNS} mergers largely benefits from \ac{CCSN} modelling \citep[][and references therein]{Janka:2017vlw, Mezzacappa:2020oyq}.
+However, compared to the wealth of literature regarding neutrinos in \ac{CCSN}e, only few studies in the past have examined neutrino luminosities and mean energies in \ac{BNS} mergers \citep{Ruffert:1996by, Rosswog:2003rv, Sekiguchi:2015dma, Palenzuela:2015dqa, Foucart:2015gaa, Foucart:2016rxm, Wu:2017drk, George:2020veu, Kullmann:2021gvo,Radice.etal:2022}.
 From these seminal studies, a few robust features emerged.
 Due to the initial neutron richness, electron antineutrinos dominate over the other flavours.
 Moreover, heavy flavour neutrinos are more energetic, since they decouple deeper inside the remnant.
 Additionally, more compact \acp{BNS} produce more violent mergers, resulting in larger neutrino luminosities.
-Despite the general consensus about these features, quantitative differences have emerged, such that, both, the absolute and the relative importance of the different neutrino species, as well as their temporal evolution during the transition between the merger and the remnant cooling phase still remain largely unexplored.
+Despite the general consensus about these features, quantitative differences have emerged, such that both the absolute and the relative importance of the different neutrino species, as well as their temporal evolution during the transition between the merger and the remnant cooling phase still remain largely unexplored.
 One of the main reasons behind these limitations is that neutrino luminosities are only studied for a few milliseconds, while neutrino cooling is relevant during the entire cooling phase, lasting up to tens of seconds.